 The above listed are the most important documents associated with Florida’s Construction Lien Law, but there are others that may come in to play if requested by the owner or lienor, such as the Lien Release, Contractor’s Final Payment Affidavit, Notice of Bond, Lienor’s Demand for Statement of Account, and others.
 If you are consistently working as a sub-contractor, sub-sub-contractor, or material provider on improvements to privately held property, it is always a wise decision to speak with a construction lien lawyer in Brandon to understand and take advantage of your lien rights.

-Trust the Brandon Construction Lien Lawyers from Trent Cotney, P.A.
+Trust the Brandon Construction Lien Lawyers from Cotney Construction Law

-The Brandon construction lien lawyers from Trent Cotney, P.A. have assisted countless construction professionals with the drafting and filing of construction lien documents, and payment recovery.
+The Brandon construction lien lawyers from Cotney Construction Law have assisted countless construction professionals with the drafting and filing of construction lien documents, and payment recovery.
 Don’t risk missing important steps in the construction lien process or deadlines mandated to recover payments.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.